Chapter 2: Signs of Mice

 If you see a rodent in your home, a few distinctive characteristics can help you determine if it is a mouse or rat.
 Rats are much larger than mice, with mature rats sizing up to 11 to 19 inches long and 1/2 to one pound in weight.
 Meanwhile, mice are only about three to four inches long and weigh around 1/2 to one ounce.

-Rats and Mice also have different coloring.
-Rats have coarse black, gray, brown or red fur, while mice have gray, brown or black fine fur.
+Rats and mice also have different coloring.
+Rats have coarse black, gray, brown or red fur, while mice have fine gray, brown or black fur.
 Mice are also known for their large ears and small black eyes.

 Droppings